 Are you trying to figure out what to pack and what to wear for your upcoming Antarctica cruise?
 You’re not alone!
-We all are trying to figure out how to stay warm on the planet’s final continent, while also trying to overpack knowing that we have a weight limit for our luggage.
-So if you’re looking for the ultimate Antarctica packing list that will tell you what to wear and what to pack for this dream trip, I’ve got you covered.
+We all are trying to figure out how to stay warm on the planet’s final continent, while also trying NOT to overpack knowing that we have a weight limit for our luggage.
+So if you’re looking for the ultimate Antarctica packing list that will tell you what to wear and what to pack for Antarctica, the ultimate dream trip, I’ve got you covered.

-Below is my full packing list with links to items I personally use and love, but obviously if you have similar items, bring what you’ve got!
+Below is my full packing list with links to items I personally use, love, and brought with me.
+But obviously if you have similar items, bring what you’ve got!
 And if you purchase anything from one of these links, I’ll make a small commission, so I genuinely appreciate it if you do make a purchase (and thank you sincerely).

 What to Wear in Antarctica

 This probably feels obvious because it’s… ya know… Antarctica.
-But no Antarctica packing list would be complete without some waterproof outer layers to protect you from wind and elements that are especially unique and prevalent in Antarctica.
+But no Antarctica packing list would be complete without some waterproof outer layers and warm interior layers to protect you from wind and elements that are especially unique and prevalent in Antarctica.

-You will receive a coat from Hurtigruten if you go on one of their Antarctic cruises, but it’s best to have another that is warm and packs down easily
+You will receive an outer layer coat from the cruise line you attend with if you go on one of their Antarctic cruises, but it’s truly just wind and waterproof without any insulation.
+So you will still need to add a good coat that is warm, great for layering, and packs down easily to your Antarctica packing list.

-If for some reason you want to pack a full parka (which I don’t think you will need), here are my current favorites:
+If for some reason you want to pack a full parka (which again I will reiterate you absolutely do not need), here is my current favorite:

-No Antarctica packing list is complete without some good, warm base layers.
+No Antarctica packing list is complete without a good, warm base layer.
 I am personally a fan of merino wool, but alpaca is also a great fabric to keep warm.
 Both of those fabrics will keep you warm and are definitely an excellent answer to the question around what to wear in Antarctica.
 Also, don’t worry about being fancy.
-The dress code, especially if you go on a Hertigruten cruise, is very relaxed.
+The dress code on an Antarctic is very relaxed.
 Just stay warm and cozy.

 Women’s